Abdullahzg/SDA_Project_LANYARD/readme.md

     mvn clean install
     ```

+### Configuration

+Before running the application, you need to set up the database configuration.
+Follow these steps:

+1. Copy the example `db.properties` file to create your own configuration file:
+    ```sh
+    cp src/main/resources/db.properties.example src/main/resources/db.properties
+    ```

+2. Open the `src/main/resources/db.properties` file and fill in your NeonDB database credentials:
+    ```properties
+    db.url=jdbc:your_database_url
+    db.username=your_username
+    db.password=your_password
+    ```

 ### Running the Application

 To compile and run the application, you can use the provided `run.sh` script: